 Opsound is a community of musicians who share their music that you may use freely for commercial and noncommercial use.
 They license all of their music under Creative Commons and encourage creativity from the users.

-Project Gutenberg offers of 49,000 ebooks for you to read whenever you would.
+Project Gutenberg offers over 59,000 ebooks that can be downloaded in various formats.
 There is no fee, and they're all free!